-Jesus Christ performs the most selfless of tasks in John chapter thirteen.
-His menial service of washing feet surprised His 12 disciples, because by then they knew Him as their teacher and Lord.
+The One True God performs the most selfless of tasks in John chapter thirteen.
+Jesus' menial service of washing feet surprised His 12 disciples, because by then they knew Him as the Lord.
 When we reflect on Who Jesus is, and that the hosts in heaven instantaneously fall down and worship Him, I understand His disciples' surprise.
 Who would imagine the Creator, the Sovereign King of the universe, would stoop to serve us?
-Read John 8:6-11, 13:1-17; Revelation 1:5-8, 12-18, 5:8-14, 19:6-16.
+Read John 8:6-11, 13:1-17; Revelation 1:5-19, 5:8-14, 19:6-16.

+To serve or not to serve?
 In John chapter thirteen Jesus states, you are blessed if you serve people, even the ones that are not pleasant to serve.
 Washing people's very dirty and smelly feet surely wasn't pleasant.
 Jesus washing His disciple's feet reminds me that I need to follow His example and serve.
-What about you?

 Prayerfully think of ways and write them down, on how you can serve your family, friends, and others better.

 I have a friend who has made some bad decisions which have greatly affected her life.
 It would be so much easier for me to just give up on our friendship, and I have thought of doing that, but if I did, I would not be a servant or friend.